 Following a decade of seeing black, rectangular glass slabs grow in size while swapping their backs between metal and glass, foldables are taking over to become the face of phone fetish.
-With the nostalgia-invoking Motorola Razr set to go on sale about a week before the Galaxy Z Flip’s unveiling, it’s about time we put the two face-to-face and see which one deserves your dough.
+The nostalgia-invoking Motorola Razr went on sale not too long ago and was closely followed by Samsung’s clamshell Galaxy Z Flip.
+With the two foldables officially out now, it’s time to revisit this comparison to find out which one deserves your dough.

 Flippity-floppity form factor

-Top: Motorola Razr, Bottom: Samsung Galaxy Z Flip
+Above: Motorola Razr, Below: Samsung Galaxy Z Flip

 Big foldable display and small sidekick